 - Gluten-free flatbread or pita

-And you can bet that I'll be dipping and spreading that Greek yogurt sauce on everything!
+And you can bet that I'll be dipping and spreading that Greek yogurt sauce on ALL the things. ♡

 Disclaimer: All brand recommendations are purely my own opinion.
 I am in no way sponsored or compensated by the brands mentioned in this post for my recommendations.
 This post may also contain affiliate links from which I may receive a small commission (without any additional costs to you).
 The money earned from these commissions helps me to maintain this website.
 Thank you for your support!